Introduction

 - Styling text and colors

-- Creating layouts
+- Creating layouts for modern web and mobile applications

 - Making responsive designs